 If you're not familiar with the gem stone turquoise, you will have to believe me when I say that it comes in many more shapes and forms than you could imagine.
 The museum presents the Zachary family's own collection which includes everything from raw stones, furniture, weapons, lighters, chandeliers, and all kinds of jewelry.

-They also have several interactive stations which teach how to differentiate the different grades, cuts and polishes of turquoise as well as how to tell the difference between real and fake turquoise!
+They also have several interactive stations which teach you how to differentiate the different grades, cuts and polishes of turquoise as well as how to tell the difference between real and fake turquoise!
+At the beginning I struggled to differentiate between real and fake turquoise, but quickly picked up the skills.

 I learned so much at this museum, that turquoise is part of so many cultures around the world, but is one of the lesser known gem stones.
 Needless to say that I could have spent all day at the museum - gazing at the beautiful pieces - and splurging on something for myself.